dannyphan2000/pwa-kit/packages/pwa-kit-extension-sdk/README.md

 #### Forced overrides
 In a case when it is necessary to override some files from an extension but the extension developers do not allow those files to be overridden, you can use `forced_overrides` to by pass the restrictions.
-You can create a `.forced_overrides` dot file at the root of your base project and list files you intend to overrides.
-Any files listed in this files are considered overridable.
+To do this, create a .forced_overrides dot file at the root of your base project and list the files you intend to override.
+Any files specified in this list will be treated as overridable.

 Note: It is advisable to use this function with caution since it could potential break intended behavior of installed extensions.

 #### Setup App and Setup Server